Långkål (Creamed Kale)

 - To finish up the recipe now, melt the butter in a pan and add the kale.
 Fry it for a couple of minutes, stirring thoroughly then pour in the 3/4 cup cream in the pan.
 Let it cook for 5 minutes or so.

 - Taste the creamed kale and adjust the seasoning with more salt and pepper if necessary.

 - Simmer for a further 5 minutes.

-- Eat the långkål while piping hot.
+- Turn off the heat and enjoy the långkål while piping hot!

 - Ideally långkål should be made using the cooking liquid from the ham, but it can be made using just water or ham stock made using a bouillon cube.

 - Don’t be tempted to replace the cream with milk and flour as it really doesn’t taste as good, even if it might be healthier.